Wassim-dxdydz/inventree-nfc-plugin/docs/usage.md

 3. If no tag is linked yet, click **Link NFC Tag**.
 4. Place the tag on the reader when prompted.
 5. Wait for confirmation.

+### Notes

+- A part can only have one active NFC tag at a time.
+- A tag can only be linked to one active part at a time.
+- If the tag or part is already linked, the plugin will show a conflict error.

+## Unlink a tag

+If a part already has a tag linked, the panel shows the UID and an **Unlink tag** button.

+### Steps

+1. Open the part page.
+2. EXpand the NFC panel.
+3. Confirm the UID you want to remove.
+4. Click **Unlink tag**.

+Only staff users can unlink tags.

+## What the status means

+### Reader connected

+The agent can see a valid NFC reader and can accept scans.

+### Reader not available

+The agent is running, but no reader is detected

+### Agent not reachable

+The frontend cannot reach the local NFC agent at all.

+## Typical workflow

+A normal workflow looks like this:

+1. Start the NFC agent on the workstation.
+2. Open InvenTree.
+3. Confirm the reader status is green.
+4. Scan a tag to find the linked part.
+5. Open the part page.
+6. Link or unlink tags as needed.

+## Common cases

+### New tag

+If a scanned tag is unkown, you must link it to a part from the part detail panel.

+### Existing tag

+If a tag is already linked, the scan result shows the matching part.

+### Duplicate link attempt

+If you try to link a tag that is already used, the plugin will reject it.

+### Reader disconnected

+If the reader is unplugged during use, the status changes to red and scnas will fail until the reader is restored.

+## Tips

+- Keep the NFC reader connected before openning InvenTree.
+- Refresh the page if the agent was started after the UI loaded.
+- Recheck the plugin settings if the status never turns green.
+- Use the browser console and agent logs if you need to debug a connection problem.